crashoverride777/swifty-music/README.md

 ## Usage

-Add your music tracks to your project.
+- Add your music tracks to your project.

 SwiftyMusic supports the following file formats: mp3, wav, aac, ac3, m4a, caf

-And add the import statements to your .swift file(s) if you installed via cocoa pods.
+- Add the import statements to your .swift file(s) if you installed via cocoa pods.

 ```swift
 import SwiftyMusic
 ```

-Anywhere in your project create an extension of `FileName` to add the file names of the music tracks that you will use.
+- Anywhere in your project create an extension of `FileName` to add the file names of the music tracks that you will use.
 These must be the same as the actual filename of the music file.

 ```swift
 extension SwiftyMusic.FileName {